Clozapine (By mouth)

 - Make sure your hands are dry before you handle the disintegrating tablet.
 Peel back the foil from the blister pack, then remove the tablet.
 Do not push the tablet through the foil.
 Place the tablet in your mouth.
 After it has melted, swallow or take a drink of water.
 The disintegrating tablet may also be chewed.

-- Shake the bottle of oral liquid for 10 seconds before each use.
+- Oral suspension: Shake for 10 seconds before each use.
 Measure the dose with the dosing syringe that comes with the package.
-Wash the oral syringe with warm water after using it.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.
 Call you doctor if you miss your dose for longer than 2 days.
 Your dose may need to be changed.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Oral suspension: Do not refrigerate or freeze.
 Throw away any unused medicine 100 days after you open the bottle for the first time.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.